pkiourti/patient_monitor/README.md

 ## Documentation
 The code currently supports:
-1) adding a new device
+1) GET, PUT, DELETE a device.
+GET all devices, POST a new device.
-2) assigning a device to a user
+2) GET, PUT, DELETE a device type.
+GET all device types, POST a new device type.
-3) recording a new device measurement
+3) GET, PUT, DELETE a device assignment.
+GET all device assignments, POST a new device assignment.
-4) getting the available devices, device types, device assignments and device measurements
+4) GET, PUT, DELETE a device measurement.
+GET all device measurements, POST a new device measurement.
+5) GET, PUT, DELETE a chat session.
+GET all chat sessions, POST a new chat session.
+5) GET, PUT, DELETE a chat message.
+GET all chat messages, POST a new chat message.

 Since there is no database at the moment, the recorded data are saved and updated to JSON files under the folder db/.
 The Device Module code can be found under device_module/.
+The chat_module can be found under chat_module/

+### Examples
 #### 1. Add a new device
 ```
 from device import Device